sisrfeng/coc-wiki/Install-coc.nvim.md

 brew install node
 ```

-For coc to work, the version of nodejs should >= 8.0, use command:
+Nodejs version should >= 8.0, use command:

 ```
 node -v